Arifolth/jme3rpg/README.md

 ```

 ### Native executables
-Native executables ware tested to build and run successfully on a Windows box.
+Native executables were tested to build and run successfully on a Windows box.

 To build them enable profile
 ```native``` and perform build of the [NativeExecutable](NativeExecutable) module